JetBrains/teamcity-documentation/topics/managing-your-user-account.md

 ## Configuring Two-Factor Authentication

->This functionality is provided in terms of TeamCity 2021.2 Early Access Program.

-TeamCity administrators can enable two-factor authentication (2FA) on the whole server.
+TeamCity administrators can enable [two-factor authentication](enabling-two-factor-authentication.md) (2FA) on the whole server.
 In this case, you will be prompted to configure 2FA settings for your user account.
 To do this:

 1. Download and install any suitable authenticator app on your mobile device: for example, Google Authenticator or Microsoft Authenticator.
 2. In TeamCity, open __Your Profile | Two-factor Authentication__.